 - Low sodium chicken broth - This is what makes the liquid in your soup.
 I suppose you could try low sodium beef broth; I never have, but it would taste good.

 - Diced potatoes - This is about 1-¾ pounds.
 The potatoes bulk up the soup and give it a nice bite beyond just the ground beef.

 - All-purpose flour - This helps to thicken the broth.
-You can use gluten-free flour or wheat flour.
+You can use gluten-free flour or wheat flour or substitute cornstarch.

 - Pepper jack Velveeta, cut into cubes - This may be labeled as Mexican Velveeta Cheese.
 I have only ever used this exact cheese in my cheeseburger soup, but there are literally hundreds of comments on Pinterest where home cooks have used shredded cheddar, shredded pepper jack, shredded Monterey jack, and regular Velveeta, and every single person has said their soup came out awesome.
 So I don't think the exact type of cheese is all that important.
 What is important is the amount of cheese.
 Remember that the 12 ounces is a weight, and is not the same as a cup and half of shredded cheese.

 - Milk - This adds to the broth to make the liquid in the soup.
 You can use dairy or non-dairy milk, but make sure not to use a flavored milk like vanilla.
 Use the plain unflavored milk or even cream.
 Heavy cream would make this soup even more amazing.

 - Cream cheese - This works with the cheese to make the soup thick and rich.
 The original on the stove version uses sour cream at the end, but sour cream, when heated in the slow cooker, sometimes curdles, so it's better to use cream cheese in this version.

 How to make this Crockpot cheeseburger soup recipe